-The consolidated financial statements of the Credit Union, as at and for the year ended December 31, 2023 comprises the Credit Union and its wholly owned subsidiary Journey Wealth Limited.
+The consolidated financial statements of the Credit Union, as at and for the year ended December 31, 2024 comprises the Credit Union and its wholly owned subsidiary Journey Wealth Limited.
 Together, these entities are referred to as Stride Credit Union Limited.

-The Credit Union serves members in the City of Portage la Prairie, the Town of Austin, and the Town of Neepawa and their surrounding communities.
+The Credit Union serves members in the City of Portage la Prairie, the Town of Austin, Town of MacGregor, Town of Gladstone, and the Town of Neepawa and their surrounding communities.
 The address of the Credit Union's registered office is 19 Royal Road North, Portage la Prairie, Manitoba R1N 1T9.